 Most exam bulletins contain a complete list of references needed to study for your exam.
 The investment in these materials is an invaluable resource both for exam preparation and in your future contracting business.

-Reference books are generally available from Amazon, Builders Book, Inc, and Technical Bookstores such as: Community College Bookstores, Retail Bookstores, Construction Specialty Bookstores, or online retailers.
+Reference books are generally available from Amazon, At Home Prep, and Technical Bookstores such as: Community College Bookstores or Construction Specialty Bookstores.
 Most of these bookstores will have some, but generally not all of the titles needed for your exam.

 As free copies of statutes and other codes become available, we try to post links on our web site.
 Some of these codes are diffuctlt to find such as federal compliance statndards (EPA, FAA, USGS).
 Often times, links in the exam bulletin go to missing web pages.